 If you like your speakers to look a little different, you might be tempted by the newest member of the Kaya range from Vivid Audio, the idiosyncratic S12.

-You can also enter our special competition to be in with a chance of winning thousands of pounds’ worth of premium hi-fi kit.
+You can also enter our special competition to be in with a chance of winning over £10k worth of kit.

 Yamaha might be best known in audio circles for its acclaimed AV amps, but at Bristol the company will be demonstrating its NS-2000A three-way floorstanding speakers, R-N2000A stereo receiver and all-new YH-5000SE headphones.
 The latter are a high-end homage to the planar magnetic design the company used in the early ’70s.
 If you have never heard what a £5000 pair of headphones sounds like, here is your chance.